taocpp/config/doc/All-Config-Functions.md

 }
 ```

-Note that the conversion from `binary` to `string` is automatic when the binary data is passed to an extension that expects a string.
+Note that the conversion from `binary` to `string` is automatic when the binary data is passed to a function that expects a string argument.
 The automatic conversion, too, checks whether the binary data is a valid UTF-8 sequence and throws an exception if that is not the case.